 Cinema Femme is a platform for emerging underrepresented filmmakers, which includes women and non-binary people.
 To support these filmmakers, we showcase their short films, provide education through featured interviews, and offer mentorship with seasoned filmmakers.
-We are vocal about the need for women, women of color and LGBT+ representation onscreen and behind the lens.
+We are vocal about the need for change onscreen and behind the lens.
 We believe that together we can change the industry for the better.

 We feel it’s important to highlight female and non-binary people in film and to elevate their stories, their work, and what advice they have for our readers.
-Since we began in 2018, we’ve interviewed over 100 womxn in film from all over the world, thanks to film festivals and international film media partnerships.
+Since we began in 2018, we’ve interviewed hundreds in film from all over the world, thanks to film festivals and international film media partnerships.

-Some of our past interview subjects have included Lauren Greenfield, Hannah Beachler, Mary Harron, Anna Serner, Amy Hobby, Deborah Kampmeier, Megan Griffiths, Dawn Porter, Josephine Decker, Jennifer Reeder, and Penny Lane.
+Some of our past interview subjects have included Lauren Greenfield, Hannah Beachler, Mary Harron, Deborah Kampmeier, Dawn Porter, Josephine Decker, Jennifer Reeder, Isabel Sandoval, Alice Waddington, and Penny Lane.

-Included with the festival are our panel discussions about important and relevant topics in the industry.
+Included with the festival are our workshops, and panel discussions about important and relevant topics in the industry.
 Q&As and panels were led by Christina Raia, Bri Castellini, The Light Leaks, Chaz Ebert, and Nora Poggi.
 Our Tribute series has featured Jennifer Reeder, Dawn Porter, Isabel Sandoval, Kris Rey, Liz Cardenas, and a tribute screening for cinematographer Halyna Hutchins.

 Our International Media Partnerships

 We are proud to be media partners with Cineuropa.
-We believe cinema can make our world feel more united, and as Cinema Femme is a platform for championing womxn in film, we also like to shine a light on the exciting work that is being done outside of the US.
-Through Cineuropa we are able to widen our network and showcase interviews with womxn in the European film industry.
+We believe cinema can make our world feel more united, and as Cinema Femme is a platform for championing female and non-binary people in film, we also like to shine a light on the exciting work that is being done outside of the US.
+Through Cineuropa we are able to widen our network and showcase interviews with women in the European film industry.

 More international media partnerships to be announced.

-Cinema Femme began in 2018 as a community of female cinephiles who wrote love letters to cinema and the womxn a part of cinema, accompanied by illustration.
+Cinema Femme began in 2018 as a community of female cinephiles who wrote love letters to cinema and the female and non-binary people a part of cinema, accompanied by illustration.
 In 2019 our essays and illustrations were inspired by “Black Panther,” “Strong Island,” “A League of Their Own,” “Clueless,” and other films.